Security

 Sprint and Engagement use different access shapes.

-Same review standard.
-Same encryption.
 The shape of access is different because the work is different.
 The Sprint is a fixed window with agreed exports.
 The Engagement is a continuous monthly cadence inside a per-client isolated environment.
+Same standard either way; see the comparison footer below.

 Six dimensions named below: how access is granted, how long it runs, where the data sits, how it moves, what leaves the firm, and how the relationship ends.